How to Manage Money Better with These 6 Money Management Tips

 Once you’ve written down your goals, determine their level of importance and think about how much money you’ll realistically need to set aside each month to reach them in the time frame you have in mind.
 Then sit down with your budget and see how you can allocate the right amount of money each month to make each one of your goals happen.

 Designate a space in your home for your personal finances – even if it’s just one spot on a desk.
-Get yourself the right tools to help you get organized such as a filing cabinet, folders, boxes, a computer, whatever works for you.
+Get yourself the right tools to help you get organized such as a filing cabinet, folders, boxes, a computer, extra hard drive, or whatever works for you.
 Some people even like to scan important documents and save a copy of them on their computer, so if the original gets lost or destroyed, they have a backup.

 If you’re finding it hard to keep all your paperwork straight, you can also simplify your system by signing up for online statements.
-However, if you find you have to see bills and visualize when they need to paid, get a separate calendar and mark it up with all your payment dates.
+However, if you find you have to see bills and visualize when they need to be paid, get a separate calendar and mark it up with all your payment dates.
 You can also use an online calendar that sends you email or text message reminders.

 Understand How to Budget Money

 Having a budget and knowing how to budget money allows you to map out a financial plan to achieving your goals.
-Keep a record of all the money you have coming in (salary, bonuses, pension, etc. ) in addition to all of the money going out (rent, insurance, living expenses, bill payments).
+Keep a record of all the money you have coming in (salary, bonuses, pension, etc.) in addition to all of the money going out (rent, insurance, living expenses, bill payments).

 To ensure your budget is realistic, it’s a good idea to keep a spending diary so you can see what you spend your money on.
 Using an expense tracker, make a record of everything you spend money on for about a month, so you can get an accurate picture of your spending habits.
 Once you see where your money is going, you’ll be in a much better position to adjust your day-to-day spending habits so you can stick to your budget.